gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 At best you enforce the rules of the styleguide via tooling like static code analyzers, linters and autoformatting tools.
-Often these tools are integrated into the build or they are run even before a commit.
+Often these tools are integrated into the build or are executed before a commit.
 Further there are also manually measures like [code reviews](#codereview) to enforce a common code style.